jenciso/notes/Browsers.md

-# Clear DNS cache in Chrome
+## To clear DNS cache in Chrome

+Access in your URL input bar and put:
 ```
 chrome://net-internals/#dns
 ```